emissary-ingress/emissary/docs/reference/configuration.md

 - `weight`: if present, specifies the (integer) percentage of traffic for this resource that will be routed using this mapping
 - `host`: if present, specifies the value which _must_ appear in the request's HTTP `Host` header for this mapping to be used to route the request
 - `headers`: if present, specifies a dictionary of other HTTP headers which _must_ appear in the request for this mapping to be used to route the request
+- `tls`: if present and true, tells the system that it should use HTTPS to contact this service.
+(It's also possible to use `tls` to specify a certificate to present to the service; if this is something you need, please ask for details on [Gitter](https://gitter.im/datawire/ambassador).)

 Less-common optional attributes for mappings: